 - necessary for the proper performance of a public duty by a public body;

 - for medical purposes; or

 - for compliance with a legal obligation to which the data controller is subject.

 It is worth noting that upon withdrawal of the consent provided by the data subject, data collection or processing must cease immediately.

 In addition, under Section 8 of the Act, the collection and processing of data relating to a child is prohibited unless it is with the prior consent of the parent or guardian or any person giving authority over the child.

 Personal data may also be collected or processed for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into a contract.

 Personal data may also be collected or processed for compliance with a legal obligation to which the data controller is subject.

 The interests of the data subject are paramount and any data collector, data processor, data controller, or any person who collects, processes, holds, or uses personal data shall be accountable to the data subject for data collected, processed, held, or used (Section 3(1)(a) of the Act).

-Personal data may be collected or processed where it is necessary for the proper performance of a public duty or national security in Uganda (Section 7(2)(b)(i) of the Act).
+Personal data may be collected or processed where it is necessary for the proper performance of a public duty by a public body or national security in Uganda (Section 7(2)(b)(i) and (ii) of the Act).